Onyenwe327/Onyenwe327.github.io/_pages/about.md

 My research focuses on applying RL to robotic locomotion and game AI.
 I have experience with PPO-based agent training in MuJoCo environments, and have developed game-playing agents achieving 96% win rate in Street Fighter II using RL.

-I am broadly interested in deep RL, reward shaping, curriculum learning, and the intersection of game AI and robotics.
+I am broadly interested in deep RL, reward shaping, curriculum learning, and the intersection of game AI and robotics design.

 > All models are wrong, but some are useful.
 >